Overview – Networking

 Create cross platform communication drivers to deploy locally or remotely with custom configuration and optional automated setup.

-Data Sources are configured using the the OAS Configuration Manager
+Connectors are configured using the OAS Configuration tool or the OAS APIs.

 Modbus Data Source